kaleighsaphire/kaleighsaphire/README.md

 - 👋 Hi, I’m @kaleighsaphire
-- 👀 I’m interested in HTML, CSS, JavaScript, and MERN
+- 👀 I’m interested in HTML, CSS, JavaScript, and MERN stack.
 - 🌱 I’m currently learning all things JavaScript.
 - 💞️ I’m looking to collaborate environmental and educational applications.
-- 📫 How to reach me kaleigh.scoffield@gmail.com
+- 📫 You can reach me at kaleigh.scoffield@gmail.com

 <!---
 kaleighsaphire/kaleighsaphire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.